Offering route services

 Advantages:

-• You can can use a Service Broker to dynamically configure how the route service processes traffic to specific apps.
+• Developers can use a Service Broker to dynamically configure how the route service processes traffic to specific apps.

 • Adding route services requires no manual infrastructure configuration.